 Why should I file the FAFSA?

 Regardless of financial situation, filing the FAFSA is the first step to qualifying for many forms of aid, not just those based on income.
-Federal Student Aid’s Myths About Financial Aid (PDF) provides more information on why all students should submit the FAFSA.
+Federal Student Aid provides more information on types of aid and how financial aid works.

 Whose information goes on the FAFSA?